 In addition to the high-dollar cases set forth above, Michael has also made an impact in legal cases involving the protection of fundamental human rights.
 In November 2011, Mr. Hall served as lead trial counsel in a Hennepin County case involving the privacy rights two young women.
 Both young women had their privacy violated via highly offensive conduct committed by their employer.
 At issue in the case was whether or not young women such as Mr. Hall's clients could expect to have their privacy rights respected, and whether an employer who blatantly violated those rights would be held accountable.
 The verdict, which was reported in the local news media, was decidedly in favor of Mr. Hall's two clients, and included a punitive damages finding against the violator.
 The verdict reaffirmed the importance the right to privacy in our community.

-Michael is among a very small group of trial lawyers who have secured multiple punitive damage, jury trial verdicts.
+Michael is among a very small group of trial lawyers who have secured punitive damages in multiple jury trial verdicts.
 In general, punitive damages are intended to punish and deter behavior that knowingly or recklessly endangers the public.
 Punitive damages verdicts are extremely rare.
 According to recent figures from the Bureau of Justice Statistics punitive damages were awarded in less than 2.9% of all civil trials nationally.

-In 2013 Michael was named one of the top 100 litigation lawyers in the state of Minnesota.
+In 2014 Michael was recognized as a Top 100 Trial Lawyer by the National Trial Lawyers organization.
+Criteria for membership in the Top 100 is based on demonstrated achievement in the courtroom and reputation in the legal community.
+In 2013 and again in 2014 Michael was named one of the top 100 litigation lawyers in the state of Minnesota.
 This is a distinction conferred by the American Society of Legal Advocates.
 Selection to the top 100 is based on measures of demonstrated legal achievement.
 Michael has been recognized by his peers for excellence in practice and is rated a Rising Star by Superlawyers.com.
 This distinction is reserved for less than 2.5% of all lawyers in the state.

 Because of Michael's consistent and high quality work, his clients have given him Martindale.com's and Lawyers.com's preeminent 5.0 out of 5 client rating.
 The preeminent client rating is based on measures of responsiveness, quality of service, and value.
 It is the highest possible client rating for a personal injury lawyer.
 In 2013 Michael was presented with the Martindale-Hubbell Client Distinction Award.
 This honor is reserved for less than 1% of the more than 900,000 lawyers listed in the Martindale-Hubbell directory.